ishnaxd/ibex_docker/README.md

 #How to write the test code and analyze through profiling?#
 - go to ** examples/sw/simple_system/hello_test/**
-- write your code in hello_test.c
+- write your code in **hello_test.c**
 - then from ibex as root: run **./run.sh**
 - Now in this folder ** examples/sw/simple_system/hello_test/** these files will be created:
--   function_table.csv: list of all functions with start address and return address obtained by parsing obj_dump
+-  **function_table.csv**: list of all functions with start address and return address obtained by parsing obj_dump
--   output.csv: list of all functions with no. of times they are called, and time taken and amount of cycles: obtained by parsing trace_core_lof in ibex folder with refernce from function_table.csv
+-   **output.csv**: list of all functions with no. of times they are called, and time taken and amount of cycles: obtained by parsing trace_core_lof in ibex folder with reference from function_table.csv

 ---